What is listeriosis?

-Pregnant people can transmit the L. monocytogenes bacteria to their unborn babies through their placenta.
+Pregnant people can transmit the L. monocytogenes bacteria to the fetus through the placenta.
 They can also transmit the bacteria to their babies in the birth canal.

 Is listeriosis contagious?

-You can’t pass listeriosis to another person unless a pregnant person passes it to their unborn child.
+You can’t pass listeriosis to another person unless a pregnant person passes it to the fetus.